mzakany23/ncsh-dashboard/README.md

 ## Data

-The application uses soccer match data from a Parquet file.
+The application uses soccer match data from a Parquet file located in the `data/` directory.
 The data includes:

 - Match dates
 - Home and away teams